 - Is familiar with current and new thinking and trends within the field of data science and related disciplines.

-Most large businesses that rely on information technology have the need for people with expertise in Data Science.
-This bachelor's degree therefore provides a unique qualification for handling challenges across a variety of organisations and industry sectors.
+Most large companies that rely on information technology also need people with expertise in data science.
+This bachelor's degree provides a unique qualification for dealing with challenges in a variety of organizations and the industrial sector.

-Students who wish for further training in Data Science can apply for Masters level studies related to computing, data analytics or data science at a variety of higher education institutions both within Norway an internationally.
-Graduates who wish to pursue doctoral level studies would then be able to apply for such study opportunities in Norway or beyond.
+Students who wish for further training in Data Science can apply for Masters level studies related to computing, data analytics or data science at a variety of higher education institutions.